Hegghammer/espanso-llm/README.md

         type: shell
         params:
           cmd: COMMAND
+#          shell: powershell # Add this line if on Windows
 ```

 To understand what is going on, it helps to know that the heart of the package is the `llm-cli` program, which accepts a variety of arguments and executes a call to an LLM endpoint based on the arguments it receives.
 So the `COMMAND` variable after `cmd:` in the last line above is essentially a shell command that runs `llm-cli` with your chosen parameters, like so: